SingularitySmith/AMTAIR_Prototype/data/example_1/AMTAIR_Prototype_example1IPYNB.md

 Checking for logical consistency in conditional relationships Verifying that all required probability statements are present Handling missing data with appropriate default values

+## 2.8 Extract BayesDown with Probability Estimates as Dataframe

 # 3.0 Data Extraction: BayesDown (.md) to Database (.csv)